 - Official transcript evaluation from WES (World Evaluation Services), ECE (Educational Credential Evaluators), InCred, Commission on Graduates of Foreign Nursing Schools (CGFNS), or National Association of Credential Evaluation Services (NACES) member agencies for all international colleges/universities attended.

 Student athletes should acquire their transcript evaluations through InCred.

 Nursing and transfer students need the course-by-course evaluation.
 New first-time students in all majors except nursing should purchase the basic evaluation.

 - Transfer students must complete the SEVIS Transfer Release form

-- English language test scores from TOEFL, IELTS, or PTE Academic
+- English language test scores from TOEFL, IELTS, PTE Academic, or Duolingo English Test.

 Unofficial copies may be submitted for admission purposes, but scholarship funds and travel documents will not be issued until official copies have been received.